SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     --------------------------------- -----------------------------------------------------------------------------------
     **Enrollment Services**
     ---------------------------------------------------------------------------------------------------------------------
-    Create Person                      Insert a new person
+    Create Enrollment                      Insert a new enrollment
-    Read Person                        Retrieve the attributes of a person Update Person                      Update a person
+    Read Enrollment                        Retrieve an enrollment
+    Update Enrollment                      Update an enrollment
-    Delete Person                      Delete a person
+    Delete Enrollment                      Delete an enrollment
-    Find People                        Retrieve a list of people who match passed in search criteria
+    Find Enrollment                        Retrieve a list of enrollment who match passed in search criteria Create Document Capture                Add a new document for an enrollment Read Document Capture                  Retrieve document data
+    Update Document Capture                Update a document for an enrollment Delete Document Capture                Delete a document for an enrollment
     --------------------------------- -----------------------------------------------------------------------------------
     **Population Registry Services**
     ---------------------------------------------------------------------------------------------------------------------